xlly-s/FORZA-6-AUCTION-HOUSE-SNIPER/README.md

 # DOWNLOAD STEPS
- FOR THE ONE CLICK EXE, HEAD TO THE RELEASES TAB AND DOWNLOAD 'FH6.AuctionSniper.Bot.WIN64.rar'.
-Extract and run, easy.
+ FOR THE ONE CLICK EXE, HEAD TO THE RELEASES TAB AND DOWNLOAD 'FH6.AuctionSniper.Bot.WIN64.exe'.
+Run, easy.

 1. Have python 3.11 or above installed and added to path.
 2. Download the files from github and extract to your chosen location.